AdvDebug/Brovan/IDEAS.md

 In this file I will mention some ideas, some bugs to fix, and implementations for anyone looking to contribute.

+But in a nutshell, the main ways to help would be to add more syscalls with correct implementations, improve visualizations, and improving compatbility with other programs.

 ## Reflection

 Right now i'm trying to eliminate reflection from the codebase, any contributions in that regard are welcome!